Read This First

 Prompt 2: Provide a 6-month schedule for well-rounded self-study training in philosophy.

-The section turns on Applied Philosophy and Review and 6-Month Self-Study Philosophy Schedule.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Applied Philosophy and Review and 6-Month Self-Study Philosophy Schedule in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Applied Philosophy and Review distinct from 6-Month Self-Study Philosophy Schedule.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Applied Philosophy and Review distinct from 6-Month Self-Study Philosophy Schedule.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Introduction to basic philosophical concepts and problems.